 There are very few gardeners in the world, no matter how inexperienced, that do not know about the iris flower.
 They are among the most diverse flowering plants when it comes to colors and growing needs.
 At the same time, the iris is easily distinguishable – their leaves are akin to swords and their flowers have six drooping lobes.

 Growing an iris flower is slightly complicated but the complications only last till it matures.
 After that, it is simple to maintain and has very few needs.
 There are three main categories of iris flowers: “crested”, “beardless”, and “bearded”.
 The bearded variant is the one that you will encounter since they are also the easiest to handle.
+These flowers attract hummingbirds and other pollinators.

 The bearded iris is preferably planted at the height of spring.
 Half of the variants bloom in the first year itself, while some others can take up to another few months.
 The “bearded” name is given to the variants that have soft hairs along the center of the petals of the flowers.
 Most bearded variants are also remontant – that is they bloom twice, once in early summer and another during late summer.